bgpfix/bgpfix/README.md

 BGPFix can "fix" or "extend" BGP sessions *in-flight*, possibly adding new features or security layers to proprietary BGP speakers (think big router vendors).
 The project vision is to allow implementing:
  * bidirectional BGP session to JSON translation, replacing [exabgp](https://github.com/Exa-Networks/exabgp/) for some use-cases,
- * transparent BGP proxy, optionally rewriting the messages in-flight,
+ * transparent BGP proxy, optionally rewriting and filtering messages in-flight,
  * streaming MRT files to BGP routers, adding the necessary OPEN negotiation beforehand,
  * Flowspec data plane firewalls using [Linux Netfilter](https://netfilter.org/),
  * passive inspection (and storage) of ongoing BGP sessions, like in [tcpdump](https://www.tcpdump.org/),